ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 ## Adding another environment to the above pipeline

-- For adding an extra stage simply repeat the **steps 4 and 5** given in the **azure-pipeline.yml** file and update the following fields:
+- For adding an extra stage, simply repeat the **steps 4 and 5** given in the **azure-pipeline.yml** file and update the following fields:

 -  Here, make sure that you create a new variable for each environment that you want to create/add in this pipeline. e.g ProdProductName